-Since the Jibal Qutman Exploration Licence was granted in July 2012, KEFI Minerals rapidly advanced this project from grassroots exploration to completion of a PFS, which is required in order to submit a Mining Licence application.
+Since the Jibal Qutman Exploration Licence was granted in July 2012, KEFI Minerals has rapidly advanced this project from grassroots exploration to delineation of an Indicated resource and to completion of a PFS, which is required in order to submit a Mining Licence application.
 However, it is important to note that mineralisation remains open in three of the five adjacent potential open pits included in the mineral resource and drilling is continuing to expand the resources.

-Drilling to date has already identified a JORC-compliant resource of 16.7 million tonnes at 0.92g/t gold, containing 495,000 ounces (with 88% in the Indicated category).
+Drilling to date has already identified a JORC compliant resource of 16.7 million tonnes at 0.92g/t gold, containing 495,000 ounces (with 88% in the Indicated category).

-In March 2014, the PFS was completed for review with our partner and by the Saudi authorities.
+In March 2014, the PFS was completed for review with partner ARTAR, the G&M joint venture partner, and by the Saudi authorities.
 Financial modelling has indicated a profitable carbon-in-leach ("CIL") operation with All-in Costs (including operating, capital and closure) less than \$1,000 per ounce.